Borghese-Gladiator/next-pwa-home-cooking/README.md

 # SQL Home Cooking
 Simplify weekly shopping - I write meals I want and use query to generate sorted shopping list

+## Usage
+1. Create an account for a Postgres cloud SQL database provider
+2. Add URI information in app/.env Connect to cloud SQL database via SQL client using URI information - `postgres://<db_username>:<db_password>@<db_host>:5432`

+## History
+Originally, I thought I would have no app and just use SQL to directly query my shopping list, but it's way too much of a pain to find a SQL Client for mobile that I like.
+Since I'm too lazy to actually use this to create a shopping list beforehand and then put it in Google Keep Notes, I wrote up a PWA so I can do one click on mobile to select the meals I want.

+Furthermore, SQL is a normalized data store (no duplication of data) which is a pain in the ass for me to insert with because I have to draw relationships between each row of data when I want to just slap recipes in with random ingredients.

+The new change is to use MongoDB Atlas + Next.js PWA (to avoid the app store) on Vercel.

+---

+# OLD README
 Pro
 - Generate shopping list via one SQL query
 	```sql